AMDLnghrns/liri-node-app/README.md

 # liri-node-app

-This is my CIL "LIRI Bot."
+This is my CLI "LIRI Bot."
 LIRI is similar to iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data, then archives the response on the random.txt file.

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.